-Type of School: Jacobs University is a private, English-language, campus-based university offering the highest standards of research and teaching.
+Type of School: Jacobs University is a private English-speaking university offering the highest standards of research and teaching.

-Size of Campus: The 80-acre campus houses approximately 5,600 square meters of laboratory space and four residential colleges.
+Size of Campus: The 80-acre campus houses approximately 60,300 square feet of laboratory space and four residential colleges.

 Number of Faculty: More than 100 professors and lecturers provide individualized assistance, as each student is assigned a faculty member to act as their personal academic advisor.